 A-104: Reporting

-Boards must ensure that participants are fully informed of theoptions for training high-demand or targeted occupations and that Workforce Solutions Office staff documents all of a participant’s services in The Workforce Information System of Texas (TWIST), in the Reemployment and Training Plan (REP), and on a hard copy of the signed Explanation of Services form.
+Workforce Solutions Office staff must document all participant services in The Workforce Information System of Texas (TWIST), in the Reemployment and Training Plan (REP), and on a hard copy of the signed Explanation of Services form.
 Workforce Solutions Office staff retains such documentation in the participant’s files.
 Documentation must be available in case of an appeal.

 A-104.a: Reporting Characteristics for Trade-Affected Workers

-Boards must ensure that Workforce Solutions Offices staff completes the following, under the TWIST Intake Common Specialized Services and TAA Program Detail, on the same day as the TWIST Application Date field:
+Boards must ensure that Workforce Solutions Offices staff completes the following tabs under the TWIST Intake Common Specialized Services and TAA Program Detail on the same day staff completes the TWIST Application Date field:

-Identity tab
+The Identity tab

-Characteristics tab
+The Characteristics tab

-Education tab
+The Education tab

-Military tab
+The Military tab

-Disability/Medical tab
+The Disability/Medical tab

 Note: The application date is the date an individual first requests TAA services.